missionmike/wordpress-simple-share/readme.txt

 * Reddit
 * Tumblr
 * StumbleUpon
+* Email
-* Email.
+* Pinterest

 ## In the Works

-The following platforms are planned to be included:

-* Pinterest
-* Delicious

-...and more if requested.
+If you'd like to see another platform included, please let me know!

 == Installation ==
 Download zip, install, activate!
-Check settings to reveal post types and sharebar positioning (all disabled by default)
+Check settings to reveal post types and sharebar positioning.
+Settings need to be saved after activation in order for the sharebar to appear on posts/pages.

 == Frequently Asked Questions ==
 N/A

 == Changelog ==

+=v0.5=

+* Google AMP support
+* Reminder notification to save settings after activation
+* Added Pinterest
+* Code refactoring

+=v0.4.4=

+* Code cleanup and bugfixes

 =v0.3.2=